yhilem/ai_kreuzberg/packages/java/README.md

 ## Requirements

 - Java 25 or higher
-- Native libraries are bundled with the package
+- Native libraries are bundled with the package (Linux/macOS/Windows)

+If you need to override native discovery (e.g., custom builds), set `KREUZBERG_FFI_DIR` to a directory containing the native libraries (`libkreuzberg_ffi` and `libpdfium` for your platform).

 ## Installation